 In addition to the courses noted in the list of recommended electives above, a number of other graduate courses concerned with the behavior of materials are taught in the engineering and science departments.
-Pertinent courses are listed below by department, number and title.
-Descriptions of these courses may be found in the respective department offerings.
+Pertinent courses are listed below by department, number and title, and credit hours.
+Descriptions of these courses may be found in the respective departmental listings in this Catalog.